Jobs & Unemployment

 Keep up with the latest data and most popular content.

-We rely solely on government data for consistency and to screen for bias.
+USAFacts relies solely on government data for consistency and to screen for bias.
 Data curated by think tanks, academics, or any outlet expressing a viewpoint about the data is not reliably nonpartisan.
-The US government has a network of statistical agencies tasked with collecting information on government operations and the US population.
-We believe this is the best source for data to make important decisions.
-However, government data is not perfect.
-USAFacts also advocates for higher-quality and more timely government data.
+The US government has a network of statistical agencies tasked with collecting information about government operations and the US population.
+USAFacts believes this is the best source for data to make important decisions about policy and democracy.
+However, we continue to advocate for higher-quality and more timely government data.